Mark-Rozenberg/Chicago-Business/README.md

 ## **Discussion**
 The following approaches could be taken to improve the forecasting:
-There are techniques to find the most appropriate AR and MA parameters for the ARIMA model.
+  1. There are techniques to find the most appropriate AR and MA parameters for the ARIMA model.
 With some configuration of the SARIMAX model parameters the results can be improved
-The features can be weighted such that the models would be more balanced and had less impact from from drastic changes in one of the features
+  2. The features can be weighted such that the models would be more balanced and had less impact from drastic changes in one of the features
+  3. Add month dummies to better control seasonality
+  4. Add year dummies to control between years variation

 ## **KeyWords**
 Forecasting, Prediction, Business licenses, small business incentives, Linear Regression, Random Forest Regressor, XGB Regressor, SARIMAX, Support Vector Regressor, LSTM, PyTorch